 - Policymakers should prioritize updating antiquated state regulations to remove barriers to an integrated, digital transaction by addressing the role of technology in enabling constant change, diversity, and innovation in financing.

-- Policymakers should encourage and advance financing laws and regulations across jurisdictions that account for the innovative lending market of today, oppose adding fees or additional requirements to global transactions, and authorize the use of digital tools such as e-signatures, remote online notarization, and automated valuation models to promote efficient, streamlined financial transactions.
+- Policymakers should encourage and advance financing laws and regulations across jurisdictions that account for and preserve access to the innovative lending market of today, oppose adding fees or additional requirements to global transactions, and authorize the use of digital tools such as e-signatures, remote online notarization, and automated valuation models to promote efficient, streamlined financial transactions.

 - Policymakers should promote industry best practices that protect consumers and small businesses, such as transparent disclosures, without inhibiting innovation in providing access to credit.